Advance Wars: Dual Strike

 Text for "Test Island 4" through "Test Island 8" remains, starting at 1CC7D4 (US version).

-In addition to the standard 43 equippable skills for each CO to use, the game has data assigned to support up to 95 skills.
-These skills are normally equippable (through the use of memory editing) and function normally in the menus.
-Each one is allocated equipped flags in RAM, two text table string pointers, a name string and a description string.
-Each skill also has an entry in the Skill equip table that assigns the Text IDs and rank unlocked of every skill.
-Each also has a generic numbered icon.
-None of the unused skills have any in-game effect - they are not referenced by any of the game's checks like the skills that do actually have effects.
+In addition to the standard 43 Rank Skills that can be equipped to the COs, the game has data assigned to support an additional 35 Rank Skills.
+These Rank Skills can be equipped (through the use of memory editing) and function normally in the menus.
+Each one is allocated a flag in RAM, two text table string pointers, a name string, and a description string.
+Each Rank Skill also has an entry in the SKILLS RANK equip table that assigns the Text IDs and Rank Unlocked of every skill.
+Each one also has a generic numbered icon.
+None of the unused skills have any in-game effect since there are no subroutines that check if these Rank Skills are equipped.

 The icons are contained as part of the uncompressed graphical data in the "res/res_skill" file

 Every unused Skill has a name string and a description string of "Blank" in the US English version.

 By modifying the game, it's possible to add your own Rank Skills.
 The images above show a new Rank Skill called "Bill Gates", which reduces the unit production cost by -50%.